Adaptive Submodular Ranking and Routing: Introduction

-In the adaptive submodular ranking problem (\ar) we have a ground set $U$ of $n$ elements with costs $\{c_e\}_{e\in U}$.
-We also have $m$ scenarios.
-Each scenario $i\in[m]:=\{1,\cdots,m\}$ is specified by an interest-set $S_i\sse U$ and a normalized monotone submodular function $f_i:2^{S_i}\rightarrow [0,1]$ where $f_i(\emptyset)=0$ and $f_i(S_i)=1$ (every monotone submodular function on $S_i$ can be expressed in this form by scaling and truncation).
-For notational simplicity, we extend each function $f_i:2^{S_i}\rightarrow [0,1]$ to arbitrary subsets $S\sse U$ by setting $f_i(S) = f_i(S\cap S_i)$.
-A scenario $i\in[m]$ is said to be covered/satisfied by any subset $S\sse U$ of elements such that $f_i(S )=1$.
-We are also given a distribution \D on the $m$ scenarios, i.e. probabilities $\{p_i\}_{i=1}^m$ that sum to one: this means that the realized scenario $i^*=i$ with probability $p_i$, for each $i\in[m]$.
-The goal in \ar is to find an adaptive ordering of the elements in $U$ that minimizes the expected cost to cover the realized scenario $i^*\in \D$.
-The key aspect of this problem is that the ranking algorithm receives feedback on whether/not each chosen element $e$ is relevant to user $i^*$ (i.e. whether $e\in S_{i^*}$), and can use this information to choose the next element.
+In the adaptive submodular ranking problem (\ar) we have a ground set $U$ of $n$ \emph{elements} with positive costs $\{c_e\}_{e\in U}$.
+We also have $m$ \emph{scenarios} with a probability distribution \D given by probabilities $\{p_i\}_{i=1}^m$ totaling to one.
+Each scenario $i\in[m]:=\{1,\cdots,m\}$ is specified by: \begin{itemize} \item[(i)] a \emph{monotone submodular} function $f_i:2^{U}\rightarrow [0,1]$ where $f_i(\emptyset)=0$ and $f_i(U)=1$ (any monotone submodular function can be expressed in this form by scaling), and \item[(ii)] a \emph{feedback} function $r_i:U\rightarrow G$ where $G$ is a set of possible feedback values. \end{itemize} We note that $f_i$ and $r_i$ need not be related in any way: this flexibility allows us to capture many different applications.
+Scenario $i\in[m]$ is said to be \emph{covered} by any subset $S\sse U$ of elements such that $f_i(S )=1$.
+The goal in \ar is to adaptively find a sequence of elements in $U$ that minimizes the expected cost to cover a \emph{random scenario} $i^*$ drawn from \D. The identity of $i^*$ is initially unknown to the algorithm.
+When the algorithm selects an element $e\in U$, it receives some feedback value $g=r_{i^*}(e) \in G$ which can be used to update the probability distribution of $i^*$ using conditional probabilities.
+In particular, the probability of any scenario $i\in[m]$ with $r_i(e) \neq g$ would become zero.
+The sequence of selected elements is \emph{adaptive} because it depends on the feedback received.